Curriculum Provision

 English:

-Red Rose Phonics is the scheme used to teach early reading from Reception to year 2.
+Red Rose Phonics is the scheme used to teach early reading from nursery to year 2.
 Fast Tack Phonics and Bounce Back phonics are intervention schemes that are used in key stage 1 and 2 when needed.

 The progression of learning can be seen below.